MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Scopes.md

 ### Example 5: Using a Local Variable in a Remote Command

-To indicate that a variable in a remote command was created in the local session, use the Using scope modifier.
-By default, PowerShell assumes that the variables in remote commands were created in the remote session.
+For variables in a remote command created in the local session, use the `Using` scope modifier.
+PowerShell assumes that the variables in remote commands were created in the remote session.

 The syntax is: